lukas-pastva/web-player/README.md

 # web-player
 A lightweight **self-hosted media library + player** for your music **and videos**.

-Point the container at any folder full of media files (MP3, M4A, MP4, WebM…) and it will:
+Point the container at any folder full of media files (MP3, M4A, MP4, WebM, **MOV**, …) and it will:

 * walk the directory tree,
 * expose it read-only through `/api/media`,